itschasa/Discord-Backup/README.md

 - However, Group Chat Invites will not work **if you leave** the Group Chat.
 - Meaning, if you leave the group chat after a backup, and before a term, then you won't be able to join that group chat back.

 ### Can I backup/restore an account which is already termed?
 No. You can't, and never will be able to.
 Stop asking this.

+### There's a feature I want to suggest.
+Suggest it in the issues tab.
+I will probably add it.

+### I keep getting an error, help!
+Make an issue in the issue tab, or ask in the Community Servers.